jiyounglee-0523/VisAlign/README.md

 - `mlp-mixer-pytorch==0.1.1`

 ## Dataset
-The train set and the open test set can be downloaded from [here](https://github.com/jiyounglee-0523/reliable_project). *TODO: UPDATE LINK*
+The train set and the open test set can be downloaded from [here](https://www.dropbox.com/s/p19z9xr3l8o7dzu/VisAlign.tar.gz).

 After extracting the file, you will have the following files/directories:
 ```